Frequently Asked Questions

 PRE-BOOKING

-Locally established, owned and run.
-At Campo Cortez you are amongst a family that not only works at camp, but also are the owner-operators.
+We are locally established, owned and operated.
+At Campo Cortez you are amongst a family that not only works at the Ecolodge, but also are the owner-operators.
 That said, all of the camps offer a wonderful atmosphere and you will not be disappointed with any choice of operators at San Ignacio Lagoon.

 Yes, because of our location - next to a mangrove estuary, we can kayak into the mangroves and see many species of nesting birds.
 We also have a very unique tidal flat with tide pools where our guides will lead you on a tide-pool exploration to see octopus gardens and their eggs and other tidal creatures - including a clam hunt if the tide is right.